 positive technical signal.

-The Dow Jones industrial average ended up 114.35
+The Dow Jones industrial average, though off its

 With the yield on benchmark 10-year U.S. government debt

 appearing to have stabilized at around 2.5 percent, euro zone

 bonds from Germany to Greece were able to claw back some of the

 ground lost during the recent global selloff.

 Reflecting the recent rise in yields generally over the last